-Martinez is one of the nation’s foremost experts on corporate compliance and is the nation’s leading academic expert on the role of monitors and monitorships.
-She has published or has work forthcoming in numerous leading law journals, including the Harvard Law Review, Columbia Law Review, Cornell Law Review, Virginia Law Review, Northwestern Law Review, The Yale Law Journal Forum, and The University of Chicago Law Review Online.
-Her book, BUILDING AN EFFECTIVE ETHICS AND COMPLIANCE PROGRAM, is forthcoming with Edward Elgar.
-Additionally, she is a co-author on the 5th Edition of a casebook on SECURITIES LITIGATION, ENFORCEMENT & COMPLIANCE, to which she contributed the compliance chapter.
+Martinez’s scholarly contributions have been published in numerous legal journals, including the Harvard Law Review, Columbia Law Review, Cornell Law Review, Virginia Law Review, Northwestern Law Review, The Yale Law Journal Forum, and The University of Chicago Law Review Online.
+Martinez's forthcoming book, BUILDING AN EFFECTIVE ETHICS AND COMPLIANCE PROGRAM, is forthcoming with Edward Elgar.
+She also serves as a co-author on the 5th Edition of the casebook, SECURITIES LITIGATION, ENFORCEMENT AND COMPLIANCE.

-Martinez teaches a range of courses, including Contracts, Ethics & Professional Responsibility, and Securities Litigation, Enforcement & Compliance.
+Martinez teaches a diverse array of courses, including Contracts; Ethics & Professional Responsibility; Securities Litigation, Enforcement & Compliance; Legal Scholarship Seminar; and a range of compliance courses.
 In addition to her work at the Law School, Martinez holds a secondary (courtesy) appointment in the Fuqua School of Business in the Management and Organizations area.
 Outside of Duke, she is currently serving a four-year term on FINRA’s National Adjudicatory Council.

-Martinez’s prior academic appointment was at Notre Dame Law School, where she was the first Black woman to receive tenure and the first Black woman to be internally promoted to Full Professor at the University.
-The NDLS Class of 2022 selected Martinez for the Distinguished Teaching Award and the Captain William O. McLean Faculty/Staff Award.
-The Class of 2021 selected Martinez as the recipient of the Captain William O. McLean Faculty/Staff Award.
-In 2020, 2019, 2017 and 2015, the Notre Dame Black Law Students Association presented Martinez with the Charles F. Crutchfield Professorial Award.
-Additionally, Martinez was the 2020 recipient of the Black Law Students Association's Rebecca B. Ward Appreciation Award.
+Prior to her tenure at Duke, Martinez was the Robert & Marion Short Scholar and Professor of Law at Notre Dame Law School, where she was the first Black woman to receive tenure.
+Her dedication to teaching earned her the admiration of students, with the NDLS Class of 2022 selecting her for the Distinguished Teaching Award and the Captain William O. McLean Faculty/Staff Award.
+The Class of 2021 similarly recognized her with the Captain William O. McLean Faculty/Staff Award.
+Martinez's contributions to the Notre Dame Black Law Students Association were celebrated with multiple accolades, including the Charles F. Crutchfield Professorial Award in 2020, 2019, 2017, and 2015.
+In 2020, she received the Black Law Students Association's Rebecca B. Ward Appreciation Award.